-In all states with regulated medical marijuana or adult-use cannabis programs, some form of insurance will invariably be required to receive and maintain a cannabis business license or for the business to otherwise operate in compliance with state laws, regulations, and contractual requirements (e.g., leases, partnership/vendor contracts, etc.).
+In all states with regulated medical marijuana or adult-use cannabis programs, some form of insurance will invariably be required to receive and maintain a cannabis business license or for the business to otherwise operate in compliance with state laws, regulations and/or contractual requirements (e.g., leases, partnership/vendor contracts, etc.).

 For example, employers, including cannabis businesses, in all states must provide workers' compensation insurance as required by state law; as well as applicable auto insurance if involved in the transportation of cannabis.

-Set forth below are state-specific cannabis insurance and bond requirements for the eighteen states (and D.C.) that have passed adult-use cannabis laws as of April 20, 2022.
+Set forth below are state-specific cannabis insurance and bond requirements for the twenty states (and D.C.) that have passed adult-use cannabis laws as of January 1, 2023.

 No current cannabis insurance or bond requirements in Alaska.
 For more information on cannabis insurance in Alaska visit: Alcohol & Marijuana Control Office.